Ian Gregory, Co-Director (Department of History)

 Catherine Porter (Department of Geography, University of Hull)

-I am a lecturer in Human Geography at the University of Hull.
+I am a research fellow in the School of Natural and Built Environment at Queen’s University, Belfast.
 Prior to this I was a researcher on the EPSRC funded SHARC project based in Computing and Communications at Lancaster University and a Research Associate on the European Research Council (ERC) project ‘Spatial Humanities: Texts, GIS & Places’.
 My research interests involve the application of geospatial and corpus linguistic techniques in human geography and the digital humanities.
 This includes the temporal and spatial investigation of nineteenth and early twentieth century corpora such as official medical reports, newspapers, and related datasets.

 I also have a particular interest in historical geography, the history of cartography, ‘place’, and how early maps can be interrogated using quantitative techniques.

 Joanna Taylor (Department of History)

 I am now a Presidential Academic Fellow in Digital Humanities at the University of Manchester.
 From 2015-18 I was the Senior Research Associate on the Leverhulme-funded project Geospatial Innovation in the Digital Humanities in the DH Hub at Lancaster.
 My research specialism is nineteenth-century literature and culture, particularly Romantic poetry.
 I am especially interested in how texts from this era engage with issues around space and place, including imaginary space, cartography and walking, and the ways in which digital techniques can facilitate the discussion, presentation and complication of humanities study.